andy-pham/gstatsd/README.md

 To send the stats influxdb server on its default port 8086 every 5 seconds:

     % gstatsd -s influxdb,mydb,myuser,mypass -f 5

+To send the stats redis server on its default port 6379 every 5 seconds:

+    % gstatsd -s redis,127.0.0.1,6379,0 -f 5

 To send the stats to both graphite and influxdb servers, specify '-s' multiple
 times: